dellamora/gsoc-2023-proposal/README.md

 **About me**
 =====================
-Hello, my name is Francielle Dellamora, and I'm a full-stack developer with a passion for making a positive impact through web development.
-I'm 21 years old and have been working in the software development industry for over two years, where I've gained valuable experience in finding efficient and innovative solutions to overcome challenges.
+I'm a full-stack developer with a passion for making a positive impact through web development.

 My love for computers began at a young age, where I taught myself HTML and CSS to create themes on the Tumblr platform.
-This experience solidified my decision to pursue a career in web development, where I can combine my passion for technology with my desire to make a positive impact.
+This experience solidified my decision to pursue a career in web development, where I can combine my passion for technology with my desire to make a positive impact in the community.

-When I'm not coding, I enjoy exploring my interests outside of tech.
-I love listening to music, working out at the gym, reading books, cooking new dishes, and traveling to new places to meet new people.
-I'm always eager to discover new things, which is why I love coding - it presents new challenges and opportunities for learning.

-In addition to my work as a developer, I'm actively involved in the Brazilian tech community and am excited to expand my reach by creating content in English.
-I'm particularly passionate about creating programming content and sharing my knowledge with others.
-Ultimately, I hope to serve as a role model for women in the tech industry, and working in Open Source is the best way to achieve this.
+To achieve this goal, I'm particularly passionate about sharing my personal experiences, writing technical content, and working in Open Source.
+Because of this, I'm actively involved in the Brazilian tech community and am excited to reach more people by creating content in English.
+I’ve been working in the software development industry for over two years, where I've gained valuable experience in finding efficient and innovative solutions to overcome challenges.

+At this moment in my career I’m focusing on building projects using TypeScript, Next.js, React, Tailwind CSS, Prisma/SQL/NoSQL, Express.js, and whenever I discover a new and interesting technology to add to my stack, I enjoy writing articles about it.

 **Project Description**
 =====================